The Hill We Climb: Controversies over translation

-Translators into various languages were divided over issues over who could best translate Gorman's work.
+Translators into various languages were divided over the question of who could best translate Gorman's work.
 Many critics maintained that only a young black woman could properly translate the poem, while others argued that this was unpractical, particularly when considering the scarcity of competent translators fitting those specifications.
 Aaron Robertson, a black translator, told The New York Times that "this feels something of a watershed moment".
+For the poem's translation into various European languages, Gorman and her agent reportedly requested the translators have some experience with spoken word as an art form.

 In March 2021, Marieke Lucas Rijneveld was selected to translate Gorman's poetry collection The Hill We Climb into Dutch.
-The decision, which Gorman had approved, was criticized due to Rijneveld being white, and Rijneveld eventually withdrew from translation.
+The decision, which Gorman had approved, was criticized due to Rijneveld being white, and Rijneveld eventually withdrew from the assignment.